Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/15_precision_techniques.typ

 To tame the widening, we use *Thresholds* (also called *Landmarks*).
 Instead of jumping to infinity, we jump to known "interesting" values.

-In networking, interesting values for packet sizes include:
+In systems programming, interesting values for buffer sizes include:
-- 64 bytes (Minimum Ethernet)
+- 64 bytes (Cache Line)
-- 1500 bytes (Standard MTU)
+- 4096 bytes (Page Size)
-- 9000 bytes (Jumbo Frames)
+- 65536 bytes (Max Segment)
-- 65535 bytes (Max IP)
+- Max Int

-If the packet size grows past 1500, we widen to 9000, not infinity.
+If the buffer size grows past 4096, we widen to 65536, not infinity.
-This keeps the analysis precise enough to prove properties like "packets never exceed Jumbo Frame size".
+This keeps the analysis precise enough to prove properties like "buffers never exceed Max Segment size".

 ```rust
 fn widen_threshold(old: &Interval, new: &Interval, thresholds: &[u32]) -> Interval {